 Overview: Everything you love about Purina Pro Plan DM, now in a 10-lb economy sleeve.
 The same low-carb, high-protein kibble is scaled up for multi-cat households or long-term diabetic management without the reorder hassle every month.

-Cons: upfront sticker shock, bag is heavy and awkward to pour, no handle, risk of food going stale if you own only one small cat.
+- Risk of food going stale if you own only one small cat

 4. Purina Pro Plan Veterinary Diets DM Dietetic Management Savory Selects Feline Formula Wet Cat Food – (Pack of 24) 5.5 oz.
 Cans